Wendy Kimani

 Wendy Kimani (born 18 May 1986) is a Kenyan singer, songwriter, actress and entertainer.
 She came into prominence after being the first runners-up in the second season of Tusker Project Fame.
-As a singer she is known for her songs; "Haiwi Haiwi", "Chali" among others.
+As a singer she is known for her songs; "Haiwi Haiwi" featuring Bien of Sauti Sol, "Chali", "Unajua" featured by Gilad among others.
 She released her debut album dubbed as My Essence launched in August 2013.
 As an actress she is known for starring in the television series, Rush.

 Early life

 Kimani was born in 1986 and raised in Nairobi, in Kenya.
 She developed her singing talent by listening to other musicians.

 Career

 2008: Tusker Project Fame

 In March 2008, Wendy and other participants battled out at the TPF 2 auditions where she was chosen both at the audition and at the eviction gala.
 After 71 days of working in the academy, she was only put on probation twice (the second time every single remaining contestant was put on probation for the semi-finals by the then judges).
-On 22 June 2008, Kimani lost out the coveted price of ksh 5 million among others, to Esther Nabaasa, a Ugandan.
+On 22 June 2008, Kimani lost out the coveted price of ksh5 million among others, to Esther Nabaasa, a Ugandan.
 Among the finalists were the latter, David as the second runners-up and Victor took the fourth position.